Associate Professor of Law and Director of Clinical Programs

 - B.A., English Literature (cum laude), Yale University

-Professor Birckhead's scholarship appears in the Buffalo Law Review, North Carolina Law Review, Rutgers Law Review, Washington and Lee Law Review, and Washington University Law Review, among other law journals.
+Professor Birckhead's scholarship appears in the Buffalo Law Review, North Carolina Law Review, Rutgers Law Review, Wake Forest Law Review, Washington and Lee Law Review, and Washington University Law Review, among other law journals.
 She also regularly writes commentary, which has been published in The Nation, the Los Angeles Times, the Huffington Post, and the Juvenile Justice Information Exchange, and she founded and edits the popular Juvenile Justice Blog.
-She has presented her work at Harvard Law School, Washington University Law in St. Louis, Washington & Lee Law School, Brooklyn Law School, and the Law & Society Association, among other venues.
+She has presented her work at Yale Law School, Harvard Law School, Washington University Law in St. Louis, Washington & Lee Law School, and the Law & Society Association, among other venues.
 Professor Birckhead co-edited the third edition of a legal casebook, Children, Parents, and the Law, with Professor Leslie J. Harris.
 She also regularly teaches a course on juvenile courts and delinquency at Duke Law School.

 Professor Birckhead's article on raising the age of juvenile court jurisdiction in North Carolina has received significant attention at both the state and national levels.
 She has published several opinion pieces on the subject of raising the age and has been interviewed by radio and print reporters across the state on her findings.
 She has testified before the N.C.
 Governor's Crime Commission on the history of raising the age of juvenile court jurisdiction, and Action for Children North Carolina, the state's premier child advocacy organization, has issued white papers on her research.